mirzakopic/api-syncagent/docs/README.md

-# The Servlet
+# The kcp Sync Agent

-The Servlet is a Kubernetes agent responsible for integrating external Kubernetes clusters.
+The Sync Agent is a Kubernetes agent responsible for integrating external Kubernetes clusters.
 It runs on a Kubernetes cluster, is configured with credentials to a kcp instance and will then synchronize data out of kcp (i.e. out of kcp workspaces) onto the local cluster, and vice versa.

-The name Servlet is an obvious reference to the "kubelet" in a regular Kubernetes cluster.

 ## High-level Overview

 The intended usecase follows roughly these steps:

-1. A user in KDP with sufficient permissions creates an `APIExport` object and provides appropriate credentials for the Servlet (e.g. by creating a Kubernetes Secret with a preconfigured kubeconfig in it).
+1. A user in kcp with sufficient permissions creates an `APIExport` object and provides appropriate credentials for the Sync Agent (e.g. by creating a Kubernetes Secret with a preconfigured kubeconfig in it).
-3. A service owner will now take these credentials and the configured API group (the `APIExport`'s name) and use them to setup the Servlet.
+3. A service owner will now take these credentials and the configured API group (the `APIExport`'s name) and use them to setup the Sync Agent.
 It is assumed that the service owner (i.e. the cluster-admin in a service cluster) wants to make some resources (usually CRDs) available to use inside of kcp.
-4. The service owner uses the Servlet Helm chart (or similar deployment technique) to install the Servlet in their cluster.
+4. The service owner uses the Sync Agent Helm chart (or similar deployment technique) to install the Sync Agent in their cluster.
 5. To actually make resources available in the platform, the service owner now has to create a set of `PublishedResource` objects.
 The configuration happens from their point of view, meaning they define how to publish a CRD to the platform, defining renaming rules and other projection settings.
-6. Once a `PublishedResource` is created in the service cluster, the Servlet will pick it up, find the referenced CRD, convert/project this CRD into an `APIResourceSchema` (ARS) for kcp and then create the ARS in org workspace.
+6. Once a `PublishedResource` is created in the service cluster, the Sync Agent will pick it up, find the referenced CRD, convert/project this CRD into an `APIResourceSchema` (ARS) for kcp and then create the ARS in org workspace.
-7. Finally the Servlet will take all `PublishedResources` and bundle them into the pre-existing `APIExport` in the org workspace.
+7. Finally the Sync Agent will take all `PublishedResources` and bundle them into the pre-existing `APIExport` in the org workspace.
 This APIExport can then be bound in the org workspace itself (or later any workspaces (depending on permissions)) and be used there.
-8. kcp automatically provides a virtual workspace for the `APIExport` and this is what the Servlet then uses to watch all objects for the relevant resources in the platform (i.e. in all workspaces).
+8. kcp automatically provides a virtual workspace for the `APIExport` and this is what the Sync Agent then uses to watch all objects for the relevant resources in the platform (i.e. in all workspaces).
-9. The Servlet will now begin to synchronize objects back and forth between the service cluster and KDP.
+9. The Sync Agent will now begin to synchronize objects back and forth between the service cluster and kcp.

 ## Details